 People & Talent

-The youngest and one of the fastest growing populations in Nova Scotia, East Hants is home to a highly productive and skilled workforce.
+The youngest, and one of the fastest growing populations in Nova Scotia, East Hants is located just outside of Halifax and is home to a highly productive and skilled workforce.

-In 2018, East Hants was estimated to have the youngest population, for areas with over 10,000 people, in Nova Scotia (Statistics Canada, Annual Population Estimates, 2019).
+In 2018, East Hants was estimated to have the youngest population for areas with over 10,000 people in Nova Scotia (Statistics Canada, Annual Population Estimates, 2019).
 Over a quarter of the population (28.34%) was estimated to be under the age of 25.
-This means local businesses and businesses locating to East Hants can access a young, well educated and productive workforce.
+This means local businesses and businesses locating to East Hants can access a young, well-educated and productive workforce, right outside Halifax.

-East Hants diverse workforce showcases its apeal as a desirable place to live, with Business, finance and administration occupations (14.1%); Trades, transport, and equipment operators (22.9%); Education, law, social community, and government services (10.4%); and Management Occupations (9.5%) all represented in the region (Statistics Canada, Census Profile, 2016).
+East Hants’ diverse workforce showcases its appeal as a desirable place to live, with Business, finance and administration occupations (14.1%); Trades, transport, and equipment operators (22.9%); Education, law, social community, and government services (10.4%); and Management occupations (9.5%) all represented in the region (Statistics Canada, Census Profile, 2016).

 With its growing population, East Hants is committed to creating walkable neighbourhoods.
 Investments continue to be made in active transportation, trails and future potential transit opportunities.